 Cajun Quinoa Cakes features crispy, veggie filled quinoa patties topped with a spicy lemon-dill remoulade and make a fantastic meatless meal that all types of eaters will love!

-I have been on a sriracha kick lately and happen to have found this recipe for these quinoa cakes with this great sounding rémoulade, and just had to give it a try.
-So glad I did as they were delicious!
+I have been on a sriracha kick lately and happen to find this recipe for these quinoa cakes with this great sounding rémoulade, and just had to give it a try.
+And so glad I did because they were delicious!

-This recipe is adapted from Randy Clemens up and coming new vegan sriracha cookbook called, The Veggie-Lover’s Sriracha Cookbook.
-It is the first recipe he is sharing from the book.
-It includes 50 veggie loving recipes that will be based on fruits, vegetables, grains, legumes and beans – no fake meats – all will pack a punch with the sriracha chili sauce.
+This recipe is adapted from Randy Clemens vegan sriracha cookbook called, The Veggie-Lover’s Sriracha Cookbook.
+It’s a great book which includes 50 veggie loving recipes that will be based on fruits, vegetables, grains, legumes and beans – no fake meats – and all will pack a punch with the sriracha chili sauce.

 - For the sauce, I started with a small amount of sriracha, but feel free to add as much as you like, or none at all.